AppFair/appfair.github.io/index.md

 <img alt="The App Fair icon" align="center" style="height: 20vh;" src="appfair-icon.svg" />
 </p>

 A Federated App Index Repository (FAIR) is part of a decentralized network of app stores, providing users of iPhones and other devices a choice of trusted sources for the applications and extensions they want to use.

 The App Fair (appfair.net) is one such "Fairground", and provides a set of open-source [tools](https://github.com/fair-ground/Fair.git), runtime libraries, specifications, and documentation to support this interoperarable federation of trusted software repositories.

 Anyone can create an app for the App Fair, just as anyone can create their own App Store using the fairground tools.

 ### Background: The Monolithic App Store Model

-The current model of how an app gets from a developer to a consumer/user is to have a single intermediary “store” that serves as the clearinghouse for all apps that can be installed on a certain vendor's device.
-The user generally trusts the vendor (colored gold in the diagram), and thereby transitively trusts any app creator (colored orange) whose app makes it through to the storefront.
+The dominant commercial model for how an app gets from a developer to a consumer/user is to have a single intermediary “store” that serves as the clearinghouse for all apps that can be installed on a certain vendor's device.
+A user that trusts the App Store vendor (colored gold in the diagram) will thereby transitively trust the app creator (colored orange) whose app makes it through to the storefront.

 ```mermaid
 flowchart LR